iamkhush/asyncio-sample-app/README.md

 A `Memoize` decorater caches the api call for 1 minute.
 Also `Cache-Control` has been set with max-age for 1 minute.

 ## Next interesting todos
+- Extend tests with test for memoize, movies_list with caching, error handling of both the apis in case they fail etc.
 - Pagination for results
 - Handling of Etag and last modified headers